 Never before and never again has one man dominated so many of Australia’s classic set weight races.
 It was his father, James White senior, who founded this dynasty of pastoralists in Australia.
 The elder James had left Somerset in England when only twenty-five years of age, having been commissioned in early 1826 by the Australian Agricultural Company to bring seventy-nine valuable French merino sheep to the new colony.
 White landed the sheep safely enough and for the next three years worked as the Sheep Superintendent for the company based at Stroud, and gained valuable experience in sheep farming in this often inhospitable and rugged land.
 In 1831 he was able to take possession of a primary grant of 1280 acres at the junction of the Isis and Page Rivers; he named it ‘Broomfield’ after his English home in Somerset.

 In due course, other properties followed including Martindale, an impressive freehold property situated below the junction of the Hunter and Goulburn rivers, and ultimately the Merton and Dalowinton estates on the opposite side of the river as well.
-By his early thirties James White was a very wealthy member of Australia’s exclusive squattocracy, and as a group, such men were politically active and ruthless in protecting their interests.
+It was an era when land conferred wealth and wealth conferred power.
+And by his early thirties, James White was a very wealthy member of Australia’s exclusive squattocracy, and as a group, such men were politically active and ruthless in exercising their power and protecting their interests.
 James was elected to represent the Hunter District in the Legislative Assembly of New South Wales from December 1864 to May 1868, thereby earning the appellation ‘The Honourable’.

 James White’s initial stint as an elected representative was brief as he resigned from the House to travel and spent almost four years in England and Europe.
 Ironically, it was while in London in 1871 that he negotiated the purchase of the famous ‘Segenhoe’ estate in the Hunter Valley.
 Upon his return to Australia in 1873 White bought the Sydney residence, Cranbrook, Rose Bay, which he filled with art treasures and where he resided on and off for the rest of his life.
 Moreover, he chose to resume an active part in the public affairs of the colony when in 1874 he agreed to be nominated for the Legislative Council.
 It was a seat he retained until the day that he died.